Stories That Help Little Hearts Navigate Life’s Big Feelings

 Meet the Author

-Cloe Willetts is a former award-winning journalist, a children’s creative and life writing teacher, and founder of EQ Storytelling – a creative studio based in Wellington, Aotearoa.
+Cloe Willetts is a former award-winning journalist, children’s creative and life writing teacher, and founder of EQ Storytelling – a creative studio based in Wellington, Aotearoa.

 EQ Storytelling specialises in producing emotional literacy content and educational resources and is publisher of Dizzy Waggle Books.